rudrarathod/ChatApp/README.md

 ### 0. Folder Setup 📂

-1. Copy the downloded file into htdoc of your server (eg.,xampp\htdocs)
+1. Copy the downloded file into htdocs of your server (eg.,xampp\htdocs)

 ### 1. Database Setup 📊